 Under that program, if a pediatrician is able to convince 63% of the parents of children to receive the full schedule of the ten (10) listed vaccines prior to the child’s second birthday, the pediatrician will receive a $400 bounty per patient from Blue Cross Blue Shield.
 This is a perverse monetary incentive for pediatricians to push for childhood vaccines.
 By the way, this is only one of the incentive programs being run by one insurance company in Michigan.
 There are no doubt many others.

-Incidentally, the post indicates that the pediatrician can make up to $40,000 per year from this program.
+Incidentally, Alex Pietroski alleges in his post indicates that a pediatrician can make up to $40,000 per year from this program.
 That is just an example.
 There is, in fact. no limit under the program to the amount of money the pediatrician can make each year.
 For example, if the pediatrician has 200 patients meeting the Childhood Immunizations- Combo 10 program criteria, with a bounty of $400 per child, he could make $80,000 per year.

-This is a monetary incentive for a pediatrician to maintain willful ignorance of vaccine dangers and conceal vaccine injuries while acting as shills pushing vaccines.
-The Pediatrician, who you would think should be looking out for the best interest of your child, has a monetary incentive to ignore the mountain of evidence that vaccines are both ineffective and dangerous to children.
+This financial incentive to have a certain threshold (63%) of fully vaccinated children in their practice explains perfectly why some pediatricians will not allow unvaccinated children in their practice.
+Every child in their practice who is not fully vaccinated will bring them closer to their minimum threshold and threaten their $400 bounty for each vaccinated child.
+The Pediatrician, who you think should be looking out for your child’s best interest, has a monetary incentive to ignore the mountain of evidence that vaccines are both ineffective and dangerous to children.
 Now you know why there has been no push-back from pediatricians about the acceleration of vaccines being injected into infants.
-They are incentivized to be willfully ignorant bad doctors.
+They are financially incentivized to be willfully ignorant doctors.